swharden/CodingBlocksUptime/readme.md

 This project aims to automate the logging and display of stats related to the CodingBlock Slack: https://www.codingblocks.net/slack/

+The latest member count can be found at: https://cbslackstats.z20.web.core.windows.net/general-member-count.json

 ## Developer Notes

 ### GitHub Actions